 It takes practice, of course, to paint well.
 And, sometimes extra tools at your disposal can help you climb the learning curve that much faster.
 Once you’ve got a “eye” for contrast, you’ll soon find that you will need less and less technical aids to make your paint jobs more interesting and impactful.

 Other example images of 3D printed and painted miniatures with object source lighting (OSL)

 The images above were photographed in a light box designed for product photography.
 Check out how a photo light box can help you photograph miniatures better.

 This miniature painting article for painting with high contrast using photographs is sponsored by “The Spotted Painter“.

-Feel free to share your work with Chris Spotter and remember to follow The Spotted Painter on Facebook!
+Feel free to share your work with Chris Spotts and remember to follow The Spotted Painter on Facebook!